noaione/yuusha-shoukan-ln/sources/v05/chapter2.md

 [...Kaito.]

 [I will come visit again.
-As often as I can....
+As often as I can...
 This place has been remembered by my Teleportation Magic after all.]

 [...Unnn.]